JulianIrigoyen/ganbaru-wallet/README.md

 In hand with TDD, coveralls and scoverage tools were configured to keep track of code coverage and to generate coverage reports.

 ### OpenApi 3.0.2
-Documentation create with OpenApi spec.
+[Documentation](https://ganbaru-wallet.herokuapp.com/v1/doc) created with OpenApi spec.
 Files located in /docs directory and bundled with bundle_documentation.sh.

 ### Running Locally
 To run the Ganbaru Wallet App, clone the repository and execute